What Are the Certification Organizations to Become a Certified Medical Interpreter?

 What Are the Requirements to Become a Medical Interpreter?

-Both organizations have similar requirements for anyone who wants to sit for a certification exam and become a medical interpreter :
+Medical interpreters must comply with similar requirements from both certification organizations.
+Anyone who wants to sit for a certification exam and become a medical interpreter has to:

 Be at least 18 years old